goodeb/street_light_project/README.md

 Code and files for street light repair resource allocation project

 # file descriptions
--explore.py: A scratch file for recording code used to explore the data sets -street_light_project.py: The main project code -distance_filtering.py: The code used produce a count of safety related requests geographically near and after every open street light repair request.
+- `explore.py`: A scratch file for recording code used to explore the data sets
+- `street_light_project.py`: The main project code
+- `distance_filtering.py`: The code used produce a count of safety related requests geographically near and after every open street light repair request.
--geo_testing.py: Code used to work out how to filter data points inside from those outside the Promise Zone boundaries
+- `geo_testing.py`: Code used to work out how to filter data points inside from those outside the Promise Zone boundaries
+## non-code files
+- `Street_light_project_documentation.pdf`: Internal documentation on process and methodology

 # instructions
 1) Reproduce the data directory